 An example of human and algorithmic trading going hand-in-hand would be…

-The creation of Signal Portfolios that Freevestor helps clients create.
-Traders make the human decision to put together the portfolio with their sub-accountst.
+Freevestor helping clients create portfolios out of automated Copy Trading Signals and PAMMs.
+Traders make the human decision to put together the portfolio with their sub-accounts.
 The portfolio is adjusted accordingly over time to fit their goals and if it meets or exceeds portfolio benchmarks.
 There is a balance of human activity and automated trading here, but it allows investors to re-define their definition of active investing.